CaliforniaHodl/Bolt21/web/content/blog/bitcoin-merchant-acceptance-guide.md

 # Accepting Bitcoin as a Merchant: Complete Integration Guide for 2026

-Bitcoin adoption among merchants continues accelerating in 2026, driven by Lightning Network's instant settlements and near-zero fees.
+Bitcoin adoption among merchants continues accelerating in 2026, driven by Lightning Network's near-instant settlements and near-zero fees.
 This comprehensive guide walks through everything you need to know about accepting Bitcoin payments in your business.

 ## Why Accept Bitcoin Payments?